Shadlock0133/gankra.github.io/blah/defaults-affect-inference/index.md

 # Solving Hashers and Allocators: Hacky Version

 Ok here's where things start getting hacky just to see what happens.
-What if we wrap all our defaults args Options?
+What if we wrap all our defaulted args in Options?

 ```rust
 fn default_hasher() -> Option<RandomState> { ... }